dinushchathurya/tekton-kaniko-docker-build/README.md

 - [x] master (Basic Pipeline with Git Clone, Build and Push)
 - [x] argo-manifest-update (Update ArgoCD manifest with new image tag and write-back to manifest repo)
-- [x] setup-triggers (Configure Tekton Triggers to trigger pipeline on push to master branch)
+- [x] setup-triggers (Configure Tekton Triggers to trigger pipeline on push to master - completed pipeline)

+### ArgoCD Manifest

+You can find the ArgoCD manifest from the following <a href="https://github.com/dinushchathurya/tekton-manifest">GitHub Repo</a>.

 ### Install Tekton Tasks